Dan Caruso: Career

+In 2025, he authored the book Bandwidth: The Untold Story of Ambition, Deception, and Innovation that Shaped the Internet Age and Dot-Com Boom.

 Board of directors

 From 2006 to 2011, Caruso served as a director of New Global Telecom's board, a company that provided Broadsoft-based hosted VoIP services to the cable industry.
 From 2009 to 2011, Caruso served as a board member of GTS Central Europe, a fiber based telecom provider in Poland, Czech Republic, Slovakia, and Hungary.
 From 2006 to 2013, Caruso served as chairman of Envysion's board.

 Education

 Caruso graduated with a Bachelor of Science in Mechanical Engineering from the University of Illinois and an MBA from the University of Chicago.

 Awards

 In 2009, Caruso was named Entrepreneur of the Year in the Rocky Mountain Region by Ernst & Young.
 In 2010, Caruso earned The Boulder Chamber of Commerce Esprit Award honors as an Entrepreneur of Distinction.
 In 2011, Caruso was named a finalist for the Ernst & Young National Entrepreneur of the Year Award in the category of Media, Entertainment and Communications and was selected as one of the Eleven Colorado Business People to Watch by The Denver Post.
 In 2013, Caruso was awarded the Bob Newman Lifetime Achievement Award at the Colorado Technology Association APEX awards.
 In 2015, Caruso was presented with a Gold Stevie® Award in the Executive of the Year in the Telecommunications category at The 13th Annual American Business Awards.